Wine Terms

 The practice of fermenting different grape varieties together.

-Refers to the hue and intensity of a wine, which can range from pale white to deep purple or ruby.
-Colour can be influenced by factors such as grape variety, skin contact, and ageing, and can give a clue to a wine's age, grape variety, and winemaking style.
+The hue and intensity of a wine, ranging from pale whites to deep ruby or purple reds.
+Influenced by grape variety, skin contact, and ageing, colour can offer clues about a wine’s age, variety, and winemaking style.

-A red grape that is widely grown in the Veneto region of northeastern Italy, where it is used to make wines such as Valpolicella, Amarone, and Ripasso.
-Corvina is known for its deep colour and rich, fruity character, with flavours of cherries, plums, and spices.
-Corvina is often blended with other grape varieties, such as Rondinella and Molinara.
+A red grape native to Italy’s Veneto region, key to wines like Valpolicella, Amarone, and Ripasso.
+Corvina is known for its deep colour and vibrant flavours of cherry, plum, and spice.
+Often blended with Rondinella and Molinara to add complexity and balance.

-A wine region in the southern Rhône Valley of France, known for its red wines made from a blend of grape varieties such as Grenache, Syrah, and Mourvèdre.
-Côtes du Rhône wines are typically full-bodied and spicy, with flavours of dark fruit, herbs, and earthy notes.
+A southern Rhône Valley wine region in France, known for robust red blends featuring Grenache, Syrah, and Mourvèdre.
+These wines are typically full-bodied and spicy, with flavours of dark fruit, herbs, and earthy undertones.

 A condition where grape flowers fail to develop into berries, reducing yields.